-PROPOSAL TWO - ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL TWO - ADVISORY VOTE ON EXECUTIVE OFFICER COMPENSATION

-CryoLife seeks a non-binding vote from its stockholders to approve the compensation paid to our named executive officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables, and narrative discussion.
-This vote is commonly referred to as a "Say on Pay" vote because it gives stockholders an opportunity to express their approval or disapproval to the Company regarding its pay practices.
+Artivion seeks a non-binding vote from its stockholders to approve the compensation paid to our Named Executive Officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables, and narrative discussion.
+This vote is commonly referred to as a "Say on Pay" vote because it gives stockholders an opportunity to express their approval or disapproval of the Company's executive officer pay practices.

-As discussed in detail in the Compensation Discussion and Analysis that follows, our executive compensation programs are designed to attract, retain, motivate, and reward executive talent that is capable of, and appropriately incented to, deliver on CryoLife's short and long-term growth and other strategic objectives and on CryoLife's commitments to its stockholders, in particular, long-term value creation.
-We believe that the form and amount of compensation we provide our current named executive officers appropriately reflects their extensive management experience, continued high performance, and exceptional service to CryoLife and our stockholders.
+As discussed in detail in the Compensation Discussion and Analysis that follows, our executive officer compensation programs are designed to attract, retain, motivate, and reward executive officer talent that is able, and appropriately incented to, deliver on Artivion's short and long-term growth, on other strategic objectives, and on Artivion's commitments to its stockholders, in particular, long-term value creation.
+We believe that the form and amount of compensation we provide to our current Named Executive Officers appropriately reflects their extensive management experience, continued high performance, and exceptional service to Artivion and our stockholders.